open-resources/dash_curriculum/tutorial/part1/chapter5.md

 ## 5.3 Create a GitHub repository
 Render uses GitHub to connect to the necessary files to run a Dash app.
 Therefore, the next step is to create a GitHub public repository.
 To create a public repository, make sure you have an account on GitHub.
-If not, please [create GitHub account now](https://github.com/signup).
+If not, please [create a GitHub account now](https://github.com/signup).

 Once your account is created, go to "Your repositories" tab and create a new repository by clicking the green "New" button.
 Name the repository "chapter5-render-app".
 Make sure the radio item for a public repository is checked.
 And then check the box to add a README file.